 DCDEE NC Pre-K contracts are designated as Financial Assistance contracts.
 Annual allocations are made for each county.
 The County/Region NC Pre-K Committee selects a contractor to operate the NC Pre-K Program in each county.
 This contractor must submit a plan via the NC Pre-K on-line system for approval before a contract is approved and executed.
-This plan follows all the criteria of the Program and Guidance Manual and can be found on the DCDEE web page (https://ncchildcare.ncdhhs.gov/Home/DCDEE-Sections/North-Carolina-Pre-Kindergarten-NC-Pre-K).
-The program contractor must follow all the requirements in the NC Pre-K Program Fiscal and Contract Manual also found on the above website.
+This plan follows all the criteria of the NC Pre-K Program Requirements and Guidance Manual and can be found on the DCDEE web page: https://ncchildcare.ncdhhs.gov/ under Services tab/NC Pre-K. The program contractor must follow all the requirements in the NC Pre-K Program Fiscal and Contract Manual also found on the above website.

-Contracts for approximately 29,509 children to be served statewide were executed in SFY 18-19.
+Contracts for approximately 29,301 children to be served statewide were executed in SFY 19-20.

 NC Pre-K funds also may be subcontracted by the contractor to other public and private agencies to purchase services as outlined in the approved plan.
-Activities to be performed by the sub-contractor are outlined in contract with the NC Pre-K Program.
-The contractor will also have a separate contract with each sub-contractor as applicable.
-These subcontracts are purchase of service, rather than financial assistance contracts.
+Activities to be performed by the subcontractor are outlined in contract with the NC Pre-K Program.
+The contractor will also have a separate contract with each subcontractor as applicable and these subcontracts are purchase of service rather than financial assistance contracts.